-(1) There is the constant connection with readers, which I treat as my #1 priority.
+- Connection: First, there’s the constant connection with readers.
 What is a blog if you do not connect with your readers?
-There may not be enough time in the day to connect with every single one, but I certainly make an effort to pay attention to as many as I possibly can.
+There may not be enough time in the day to connect with every single one, but I certainly make an effort to pay attention to as many as I possibly can!

-(6) The writing.
-This includes working hard to keep my content engaging, personable, flowing, and comprehendible.
-Here’s some information about my writing style:
+- Writing Blog Posts: This includes working hard to keep my content engaging, personable, flowing, and comprehendible.

 - It’s a 24/7 job; finding a work/life balance is tough.